 This section shows the core and option modules available as part of the course and their credit value.

-The structure of the degree allows for a student to study a broad range of law options.
-Students may also study a language as part of their studies and receive credit for this.
+The structure of the degree will provide you with the opportunity to study a broad range of law options.
+You may also study a language as part of your studies and receive credit for this.
 The details about language options are available in the general University information on the intranet.
 Further information is provided during Orientation week.